shanjcu/web-framework/docs/jcu-customisations/building.md

    where the changes in JCU's framework are at odds with changes in the official Bootstrap code.

-   Go through each file (except those in `dist/` or `docs/dist/`) that's conflicted and resolve the merge.
+   Go through each file (except those in `dist/` or `docs/dist/`) that is conflicted and resolve the merge.
 See [this page](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) from GitHub on how to resolve conflicts on the command line.
 Your Git application likely offers similar functionality.
+In essence, you'll edit each conflicted file, merge changes together, and stage (`git add …`) the files.

    For any files located in `dist/` or `docs/dist`, you can simply accept Bootstrap's version from the merge by using:

+       git reset path/to/file.css
-       git checkout --theirs path/to/file.html
+       git checkout --theirs path/to/file.css

-   To make this easier, you could leave all files you're planning to accept from core Bootstrap until the end and then use the command:
+   To make this easier, you could leave all files you're planning to accept from core Bootstrap until the end of your merge and then use the command:

        git checkout --theirs .

    at the top level directory.
-Take care as this will overwrite any JCU-specific changes so make sure you don't run this until you're absolutely sure no remaining files contain JCU changes.
+Take care as this will overwrite any JCU-specific changes so make sure you don't run this until you're *absolutely sure* no remaining files contain JCU changes.

 1. Once all conflicts are resolved, build and test the framework: